saurabharch/til.greglobinski.com/src/content/parts/home.md

 subTitle: by Greg Lobinski
 ---

 Hi, I'm Greg, welcome to my TIL notebook.
-I launched this site to note down all small pieces of knowledge I learn on a daily basis.
+I launched this site, inspired by [@swyx](https://twitter.com/swyx/status/1009174159690264579), to note down some of the small pieces of knowledge I learn on a daily basis.

 It is an experiment.
 I want to believe that things noted down here will stay in my memory for longer.
 It is to early to say it works but we will see.